What are Local Authority Searches? Are they essential?

 Before you take your Local Authority report at face value, it’s important to consider a few things.

-Local searches, typically are only relevant to your property or street alone.
+Typically, Local Authority searches are only relevant to your property or street alone.
 Typically, they don’t cover developments located a short distance away, even though they could have a massive impact on your standard and quality of life.

 It’s therefore important to check the area which the report covers and decide if you need to make additional enquiries.
 You could also, for example, search the postcode for recent planning applications using the local authority website.